MandiYang/MYexample/README.md

 In the examle_packaging folder are all my files to make the package.

-Then i open the terminal and write the following lines:
+I opened the terminal and write the following lines:

 $ python3 -m pip install -U setuptools twine wheel